 The Full Breakdown of How Sun Protection Works

 Most sunscreens work by blocking out UVB and UVA rays from penetrating the skin.
-Essentially, this means that when you apply sunscreen, the physical and chemical particles in the product, such as titanium oxide, help to reflect the UV radiation.
+Essentially, this means that when you apply and reapply sunscreen, the physical and chemical particles in the product, such as titanium oxide, help to reflect the UV radiation.
 So, rather than the UV rays penetrating the skin, they are absorbed and released as heat.

 Naturally, this means that by simply applying sunscreen, you are not only protected from burning and dangerous skin cancers, but also photoaging.
 If you have rarely used sunscreen and are not sure which type to purchase, make sure to purchase a broad-spectrum sunscreen as it protects against both forms of UV.

-When to Use SPF 30
+When to Use the SPF 30 Rating

-This is generally the minimum level of sun protection that you should be wearing for darker skin, and we highly suggest that you never go below it.
+SPF 30 is generally the minimum level of sun protection that you should be wearing for darker skin, and we highly suggest that you never go below it.
 SPF 30 is great for daily use and is especially ideal on days when you’re mostly going to be staying at home and may not be receiving much direct sunlight.

-When to Use SPF 45
+When to Use the SPF 45 Rating

 SPF 45 is more suitable to wear on days when you may only be receiving a modest level of sunlight, such as slightly warmer days.
 This will help keep your skin in top condition and protect you from burning and skin cancers.

-When to Use SPF 50
+When to Use the SPF 50 Rating

 We mostly recommend wearing SPF 50 on days when your sun exposure is going to be extremely high, such as afternoons on the beach.
 We also suggest that you always keep your bottle of sunscreen with you, as this will allow you to quickly reapply it when needed.

-SPF Numbers: Is Higher Better?
+SPF Numbers: Is the Higher SPF Better?

 Unfortunately, when most people are thinking about which sunscreen product to purchase, they grab the bottle with the higher spf number.
 However, this is not always necessary, and you must remember that the SPF number meaning is simply a measure of the amount of time you can stay under the sun before you begin burning.